Bill Haley: The Father of Rock 'n' Roll

 Bill Haley helped usher in the rock 'n' roll era with hits like "Rock Around the Clock."
-Thirty-one years after his death, we take a look back at his life and music.
-Originally published February 2011.
+Thirty years after his death, we take a look back at his life and music.

 Born William John Clifton Haley in Highland Park, Michigan, Bill Haley had music in his blood.
 His father played the banjo, his mother was a classically trained pianist, and when they saw young Haley try to make a guitar out of cardboard, they decided to buy him a real one.

 The family moved to Pennsylvania, and by the time Haley was 13 he was playing professionally (albeit for one dollar a night).
 At age 15, he hit the road with his guitar, determined to make a career for himself in music.
 He played guitar in other people's bands, performed with yodeling groups, and released records with his own band Bill Haley And The Four Aces of Western Swing.

 The band eventually changed its name to Bill Haley and The Saddlemen and then, in 1952, to Bill Haley and Haley’s Comets.
 The next year they recorded “Crazy Man, Crazy,” a song Haley said was inspired by slang he heard kids using at the high school dances where the band often played.
 It would become the first rock 'n' roll song to land on the Billboard Juke Box.
 Though it peaked only at number 15, a revolution was underway.
 “Crazy Man, Crazy” would also be the first rock 'n' roll song to appear on TV when it was used as the soundtrack for an Omnibus live theatre production starring James Dean.